tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-02-step-3-phonecat-recommendation-system-using-f-number-agents.markdown

 The ```StorageAgentMessage``` is a [dicriminated union](http://fsharpforfunandprofit.com/posts/discriminated-unions/) represents possible messages that the ```StorageAgent``` can process.
 Right now it has only message ```SavePhoneVisit``` which takes a tuple representing the ```anonymousId``` and the ```phoneIdBeingVisited```

-The ```StorageAgent``` is a typical F# Agent which waits for the incoming ```StorageAgentMessage``` and upon receiving it process it by storing them in the in-memory dictionary.
+The ```StorageAgent``` is a typical F# Agent which waits for the incoming ```StorageAgentMessage``` and upon receiving it stores the visit in the in-memory dictionary.

 The next step is wiring the ```PhoneViewTracker.observePhonesViewed``` function with the ```PhoneController.Show``` action method.
 We can call the function directly that will create a strongly coupled code.
 We can even directly post the message to the agent.
 But that also makes the code tightly coupled.

-What we are actually trying to implement here is a *Fire and Forget Approach*.
+What we are actually trying to implement here is a **User Phone Visit Stream**.
 Whenever the user visits a phone, we just want to notifiy somebody to keep track of it and move on.
 And its where [Reactive Extensions aka Rx](http://msdn.microsoft.com/en-in/data/gg577609.aspx) comes into the picture.
+If you are new to Reactive Programming or Rx, I strongly recommend you to go through [this excellent article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) by [André Staltz](http://staltz.com/)

 Install the [Rx Nuget Package](https://www.nuget.org/packages/Rx-Main/) in the *Web* project.
 With Rx in the kitty the next step is to make the User's phone visit as event and subscribe this event with the ```PhoneViewTracker```